What you'll get

 Impact on other benefits

-Maternity Allowance won’t affect your tax credits but it will affect how much you get for:
+Maternity Allowance will not affect your tax credits but it will affect how much you get for:

 - Council Tax Reduction